-Nikon D4S versus Nikon D850
+Nikon D4S vs D850

 The Nikon D4S and the Nikon D850 are two professional cameras that were revealed to the public, respectively, in February 2014 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D4S has a resolution of 16.2 megapixel, whereas the D850 provides 45.4 MP.
+The D4S has a resolution of 16.2 megapixels, whereas the D850 provides 45.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably smaller (28 percent) than the Nikon D4S.
 Moreover, the D850 is markedly lighter (26 percent) than the D4S.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.